-- increasing your skills and knowledge;
+- increase your skills and knowledge

-Internships also provide an opportunity for you to get to grips with working, including meeting deadlines and working in a team.
-Internships give you and the employer a chance to 'try before you buy' and clarify whether this type of work is really for you.
+- give you and the employer a chance to 'try before you buy' and clarify whether this type of work is really for you.

 The benefits of internships can include:

-- subsidised travel or lunches;
+- subsidised travel or lunches

-- attendance at in-company training courses;
+- attendance at in-company training courses

 - a supervisor who might be able to act as a referee for you in future job applications.